 The risk of a terrorist attack in Hawke's Bay is low.
 However since the September 2001 attacks in the USA the threat of terrorism internationally has been on the rise.

 Further information is available from the NZ Police website: New Zealand's response to threats of terrorism.

-Fortunately Hawke's Bay has not experienced any significant terrorism events other than the Napier Siege on 7 May 2009.
+Fortunately Hawke's Bay has not experienced any significant terrorism events however Civil Defence supported the New Zealand Police in a major law and order event called the Napier Siege on 7 May 2009.

 Type of Event: Terrorism

 At 8am on Thursday, 7 May 2009 at 41 Chaucer Road, Napier Hill, Jan Molenaar shot and killed a Napier police officer and seriously injured two others.
 A civilian was also shot and injured whilst coming to the aid of the police officers who were at the address serving a routine search warrant for cannabis.